writethedocs/www/docs/blog/2023-conference-announcements.rst

 Write the Docs Portland
 -----------------------

 Write the Docs Portland will be an in person conference, similar to our pre-COVID conferences.
 Speakers will be present in person and speaking from the conference stage.
-We will also offer a free live stream, and remote participants are encouraged to participate in our Slack, as for any of our previous in person conferences.
-The conference will follow all local COVID regulations that apply at the time.
+We will also offer a free live stream of the talks, and remote participants are encouraged to participate in our Slack.
 The unconference will not be streamed.

+The conference will follow all local COVID regulations that apply at the time, , and we will announce more specific policies before our tickets go on sale so people can make an informed decision.

 Write the Docs Atlantic
 -----------------------
-Write the Docs Atlantic is a new conference, in the familiar format of our virtual conferences from the last few years.
+Write the Docs Atlantic is a new conference, in a similar online format to the virtual conferences we've been running in 2021 and 2022.

 The schedule will run from the early afternoon to early evening in most European/African timezones,